Publicspac3/InvUploaderOpenSource/README.md

 Here is how I suggest using it:
 1. Download these files
 2. Download Martinn's Plugin template [Here](https://github.com/Martinii89/BakkesmodPluginTemplate).
-3. Put these files into your plugin, and edit as you need.
+3. Put these files' contents into your plugin, and edit as you need.

+Thanks to [eyezayugh](github.com/eyezayugh-rl) for helping!